How Performance-Based Gifting Drives Alignment and Improves Execution Outcomes

 The ROI of Performance-Based Rewards Investment

-Recognition done well turns employees into brand advocates loyal, motivated, and eager to push for the next big win.
+Recognition done well turns employees into brand advocates, loyal, motivated, and eager to push for the next big win.
 Research shows companies with strong performance-based reward programs can generate 3–5x ROI through lower turnover, better output, and higher satisfaction scores.

 If you want the exact formulas and benchmarks to measure impact, check out our ROI guide for performance-based rewards.